 In a Delphi database application, you need at least:

 For this set of our tutorials, we'll use Delphi's TClientDataSet component.
 It represents an in-memory dataset, that can be used as a fully-functional, stand-alone, file-based dataset.
-It can read / write its data from/to a file on the hard disk.
+It can read / write its data from/to a file on a storage device (e.g. hard disk)

 MyBase: stand-alone ClientDataSet